Student Policies and Procedures

 Students are responsible for observing all campus parking rules and regulations.
 Failure to adhere to these regulations may result in their cars being ticketed and towed away or other disciplinary action.

-Absences in connection with participation in authorized college activities must be considered in the total picture of absences for all purposes, and it is the responsibility of the student to make up work missed.
+Absences in connection with participation in authorized college activities must be considered in the total picture of absences for all purposes, and students are expected to contact their instructor in advance of a planned absence.
+The College provides free Hawk Mail for communicating with the instructors.
+It is the responsibility of the student to make up work missed, due to an absence.

 Students are required to be present at the final examination.
 In case of absence, it is the student’s responsibility to contact the instructor in regard to makeup.